-Nagano Prefecture, a wine-producing region attracting attention not only in Japan but also worldwide.
+Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

-The area added along with this concept is the Yatsugatake West Slope Wine Valley.
+The area added along with this concept is the Yatsugatake Western Foothills Wine Valley.

-In the wine-producing region including Haramura, Chino City, and Fujimi Town, high-quality NAGANO WINE is produced.
+High-quality NAGANO WINE is produced in the wine regions including Haramura, Chino City, and Fujimi Town.
 This time, Craft Wine Shop features the winery in the Haramura area, "Yatsugatake Haramura Winery".

-Let's introduce wonderful wines you want to drink on Tanabata, July 7.
+Let's introduce wonderful wines to enjoy on Tanabata, July 7th.

-The Yatsugatake West Slope area is a new wine-producing region for Nagano Prefecture.
+The western foothills of Yatsugatake are a new wine region for Nagano Prefecture.

-The Yatsugatake West Slope area is called the "Yatsugatake West Slope Wine Valley," and the three wine-producing areas included—Haramura, Chino City, and Fujimi Town—function as the Yatsugatake West Slope Wine Special Zone.
+The western foothills of Yatsugatake are called the "Yatsugatake Western Foothills Wine Valley," and the three wine regions of Haramura, Chino City, and Fujimi Town included in it function as the Yatsugatake Western Foothills Wine Special Zone.

-Originally, Haramura had obtained a wine special zone, but with the approval of changes to the structural reform special zone plan on March 31, 2023, the wine special zone target area expanded to include the entire three municipalities of Chino City and Fujimi Town.
+Originally, Haramura had acquired a wine special zone, but with the approval of changes to the Structural Reform Special Zone Plan on March 31, 2023, the wine special zone area expanded to include the entire three municipalities of Chino City and Fujimi Town.

-In addition to the Yatsugatake Haramura Winery introduced this time, the Yatsugatake West Slope area is home to wineries such as Oreille de Chat Venus Line Brewery, Mizukake Brewery, Minenokura, and kifutato wines, and it is expected to become a wine-producing region attracting attention worldwide in the future.
+In addition to the Yatsugatake Haramura Winery introduced this time, wineries such as Oreille de Chat Venus Line Winery, Mizukake Brewery, Minenokura, and kifutato wines are scattered in the western foothills of Yatsugatake, and it is expected to become a globally recognized wine region in the future.

-By the way, due to the effects of global warming, the cool climate is changing to an ideal situation with just the right temperature.
+By the way, due to global warming, the cool climate has shifted to an ideal condition with just the right temperature.

-A wide variety of grape varieties are cultivated in the Yatsugatake West Slope area.
+A wide variety of grape varieties are cultivated in the western foothills of Yatsugatake.

 - Chardonnay